nextcloud/cookbook/translationfiles/README.md

 # Translations for the cookbook app

-This is a quick instruction how to generate ne translations for the nextcoud app `cookbook`.
+This is a quick instruction how to generate translations for the nextcoud app `cookbook`.

 ## TL;DR